sHedC/homeassistant-mastertherm/README.md

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)

 Also to determine mappings use the mastertherm connect module directly from the command line where you can get a list of current registers for your heatpump.

+Or just raise a feature request, would be useful to have a use-case, what system you have and what you want to get done.

 ***

 [masterthermimg]: mastertherm.png